Before starting – It has been noticed that many people tend to have a strong negative bias for DCB Bank without any specific reason.

 With this, here’s what we think should be the fair value for DCB Bank:

 As of 5th June, DCB Bank is trading around Rs.
-68~ (represented by blue line).
-The FV Method 1 is a conservative and more of a normalised way through which we value banks and financial institutions whereas the FV Method 2 is a more aggressive method.
+68~ (represented by the blue line).
+The FV Method 1 is a conservative and more of a normalized way through which we value banks and financial institutions whereas the FV Method 2 is a more aggressive method.

-Let us know if you found the article helpful by commenting below.
+Let us know if you found the DCB Bank article helpful by commenting below.
 We would love to hear your feedback.
-If you are further interested in valuation, do checkout our Market Sentiment Tracker, our own index which reflects the greed/fear in the public and gives an idea whether the market is trading at a premium or a discount.
+If you are further interested in valuation, do check out our Market Sentiment Tracker, our own index which reflects the greed/fear in the public and gives an idea whether the market is trading at a premium or a discount.